darafferty/rapthor/docs/source/parset.rst

         like 0.001.

     stepsigma
-        In oder to determine stopping solving iterations when no improvement is seen , the mean of the step reduction is compared to the standard deviation multiplied by :term:`stepsigma` factor (default = 0.1).
-If mean step reduction is lower, solver iterations are stopped since no possible improvement can be gained.
+        In oder to stop solving iterations when no further improvement is seen, the mean of the step reduction is compared to the standard deviation multiplied by :term:`stepsigma` factor (default = 0.1).
+If mean of the step reduction is lower than this value (noise dominated), solver iterations are stopped since no possible improvement can be gained.

     tolerance
         Tolerance used to check convergence during calibration (default = 1e-3).